 Multi-Step Load Forecasting

-Multi step load forecasting in context – What is it, and what makes it important.
-The difference between it and single step forecasting; and when one is more important or needed than the other.
+Multi-step load forecasting in context – What is it, and what makes it important.
+The difference between it and single-step forecasting; and when one is more important or needed than the other.

 ////////////

-Multi-Step forecasting can be defined as a method that predicts a sequence of values in a time series.
-In the area of load forecasting, the sequence of values refers to the future demand values in relation to the time horizon used for prediction.
-Majority of authors in the load forecasting literature focused on short term load forecasting, and also on single-step ahead forecasting.
-Single-step forecasting on the other hand is a method that predicts only one step in the future.
-(Ben Taieb et al., 2012)
+Multi-Step forecasting is a process that predicts a sequence of values in a time series.
+In application to electrical load forecasting, the sequence of values refers to future demand values for the time horizon of interest.
+Much of the literature on load forecasting focuses on short term load forecasting, and also on single-step ahead forecasting.
+Single-step forecasting is a process that predicts only one value into the future; it’s sometimes referred to as a one-step ahead method.

-Single-step forecasting could be useful in cases where only one value needs to be forecasted e.g. predicts the peak power consumption of the next day.
-Multi-step on the other hand is a much broader approach which is more essential when we need to predicts multiple times in the future e.g. the demand for the next 24 hours.
-As the time interval for prediction gets wider, the accuracy of the multi-step prediction diminishes.
-This is because several factors affect the demand for electricity; the farther in time we need to predict the harder it becomes.
-Single-step is generally more accurate as it is easy to predict a single point in time.
+Let’s take an instance where we need to forecast the hourly demand for the next 24 hours.
+The single-step approach could run 24 times, whereby at each current hour it only needs to forecast the demand of the next hour.
+The multi-step approach could run 1, 2, or 3 times to forecast horizons of 24 hrs, 12 hrs, or 8 hrs respectively; depending on the method the forecaster would like to use.
+The errors of the multi-step forecasting approach will be considerably much higher as compared to the single-step approach.
+The limited information about future circumstances as well as the aggregation of errors in the multi-step approach has a role to play in this.
+This makes multi-step forecasting more difficult as compared to single-step forecasting (Ben Taieb et al., 2012).
+Also, multi-step forecasting is very essential for most utilities.

 Types of Multi-Step Approaches

-There are three major strategies used for multi-step forecasting namely; the direct approach, the recursive approach, and the direct-recursive approach (An & Anh, 2016; Ben Taieb et al., 2012; Bonetto & Rossi, 2016; Jha et al., 2019).
-Details of each this approach would be detailed below.
+There are five major strategies used for multi-step forecasting namely; the recursive approach, the direct approach, the direct-recursive approach (DirRec), the multi-input – multi-output approach (MIMO), and the combination of the direct and the MIMO approach (DirMO) (An & Anh, 2016; Ben Taieb et al., 2012; Bonetto & Rossi, 2016; Jha et al., 2019).
+Details of each approach would be detailed below.
+The five strategies mentioned above can be used with any underlying prediction models, such as ANN, support vector machine (SVM), ARIMA, etc.